Pszkudlarek07/Pszkudlarek07/README.md

 ## Introduction 🎊

-I'm a passionate frontend developer with experience in HTML, CSS, JavaScript and Bootstrap.
+I'm a passionate frontend developer with experience in HTML, CSS, JavaScript, Bootstrap and many more.
 I created this portfolio to showcase my skills and projects.

 ## Projects 📱